-Our Environmental Bioscience in a Changing Climate MSc provides a timely and integrated perspective on environmental bioscience, management, societal matters and regulations.
+Our Environmental Bioscience in a Changing Climate MSc provides a timely and integrated perspective on sustainability of food production, energy and ecosystems.
 Study at the University of Warwick's School of Life Science, ranked 2nd in the UK for Agriculture.

 Escalating rates of environmental and climate change are forcing us to re-evaluate our management of agricultural and natural habitats.
 The competing demands on agricultural land for food production and for bioenergy provision must be reconciled with environmental stewardship and mitigation of climate change.
 This MSc provides a timely and integrated perspective on environmental bioscience, management, societal matters and regulation as these relate to issues such as sustainable production of food and provision of ecosystem services.

 - Soil, Sustainability and the Environment